mgifford/a11y-contracting/Accessibility-Procurement-Pilot-Modified.md

 ## 1. RESPONSE FORMAT

 The Respondent’s name, company, address, and contact information and the LOI number should be clearly visible in the response.
-It is crucial that the Legal Name and Procurement Business Number (PBN) are clearly included.

 The response is to be submitted by e-mail to the Contracting Authority.